Behavioral Health Medical Director

 - Requires MD or DO and Board certification approved by one of the following certifying boards is required, where applicable to duties being performed, American Board of Medical Specialties (ABMS), American Osteopathic Association (AOA) or National Board of Physicians and Surgeons (NBPAS).

-- Must have active board certification in Psychiatry.
+- Must possess active board certification in Psychiatry.

 - Minimum of 10 years of clinical experience; or any combination of education and experience, which would provide an equivalent background.